Bear Bowtie

 Project Challenges and Lessons Learned:

 Wood bowties are not particularly novel.
 You can find many examples online.
 But one with purple heart inlay and a rastered bear?
 I challenge you to find that!
 I made this bowtie for my wedding day which you can find all the details on here: Grizzly Bear Wedding.
-I want to use this project to comment on two very specific things I have learned:
+I want to use this project to highlight two specific things I have learned:

-2. Purple heart looks awful after cutting/sanding.
-This is because the purple color we see is only present on the outside surface.
-The wood oxidizes when in contact with the surrounding air and UV to produce that deep purple.
-So when you cut into the wood you need to wait for the oxidation process to happen to get the color back.
-This is usually pretty quick (maybe a few days at room temperature sitting in the garage), but you can speed up the process with temperature and/or UV.
+2. Purple heart looks awful after cutting or sanding.
+This is because the vibrant purple color we admire is only present on the outside surface.
+When the wood comes into contact with air and UV light, it undergoes oxidation resulting in that rich purple hue.
+After cutting into the wood you will need to allow time for the oxidation process to occur to restore the color.
+Typically, this does not take too long, maybe just a few days at room temperature in the garage.
+But you can speed up the process with increased temperature and/or exposure to UV.
 You can also change the tone depending on what temperature you get the wood too.
-I like to put small pieces of wood in a toaster oven and start at low temps (150F), slowly increasing in order to darken the tone if I want.
-Be patient and experiment.
-For larger pieces that might not fit in an oven you can put them out in the sun, use a handheld heat gun, or just wait.
-Be mindful of wood warping, and take your time regardless of the method you use.
+I like to put small pieces of wood in a toaster oven and start at low temperatures (around 150F), gradually increasing in order to darken the tone if I want.
+Patience is key, and it is worth experimenting with different temperatures to achieve your desired results.
+Put larger pieces that do not fit in an oven out in the sun or use a handheld heat gun.
+Or just let them sit in the garage and wait.
+Be cautious of wood warping, and take your time regardless of the method you use.